Culture of Iran: Dance

-Iran has a rich and ancient dance culture which extends to the sixth millennium BC.
+Iran has a rich and ancient dance culture that extends from the 6th millennium BC.
 Dances from ancient artifacts, excavated at the archaeological pre-historic sites of Iran, portray a vibrant culture that mixes different forms of dances for all occasions.
-In conjunction with music, the artifacts depicted actors, dancers and ordinary people dancing in plays, dramas, celebrations, mourning and religious rituals with equipment such as costumes of animals or plants, masks and surrounding objects.
+In conjunction with music, the artifacts depicted actors, dancers, and ordinary people dancing in plays, dramas, celebrations, mourning, and religious rituals with equipment such as costumes of animals or plants, masks, and surrounding objects.
 As time progressed, this culture of dance began to develop and flourish.

-Iran is a multi-ethnic nation.
-Although the cultures of its ethnic groups are very similar and in most areas near identical, each has their own distinct and specific dance style.
-Iran possesses four categories of dance with these being: group dances, solo improvisational dance, war or combat dances and spiritual dances.

-Typically, the group dances are often unique and named after the region or the ethnic groups with which they are associated with.
-These dances can be chain dances involving a group or the more common group dances mainly performed at festive occasions like weddings and Noruz celebrations which focus less on communal line or circle dances and more on solo improvisational forms, with each dancer interpreting the music in her own special way but within a specific range of dance vocabulary sometimes blending other dance styles or elements.
+Although the cultures of its ethnic groups are very similar and in most areas nearly identical, each has its own distinct and specific dance style.
+Iran possesses four categories of dance with these being: group dances, solo improvisational dances, war or combat dances, and spiritual dances.
+Typically, the group dances are often unique and named after the region or the ethnic groups with which they are associated.
+These dances can be chain dances involving a group or the more common group dances mainly performed at festive occasions like weddings and Noruz celebrations which focus less on communal line or circle dances and more on solo improvisational forms, with each dancer interpreting the music in their special way but within a specific range of dance vocabulary sometimes blending other dance styles or elements.
 Solo dances are usually reconstructions of the historical and court dances of the various Iranian dynasties throughout history, with the most common types being that of the Safavid and Qajar dynasties due to them being relatively newer.
 These often are improvisational dances and utilize delicate, graceful movements of the hands and arms, such as wrist circles.